 - First chequebook is free (50 cheques) and $20 afterwards

 Some fees to note include their $1 fee per Interac e-Transfer if you do not want to use email money transfer, and a $10/year inactive account fee.
 An account is considered ‘inactive’ if you do not make a single transaction for 12 months.

 Promotion: Tangerine is offering a $200 cash bonus when you open a free chequing account today.
 And, this is how it works:

-- Open an account using this link (and enter the Orange key “Orange50” when prompted).
-Deposit at least $100 in your account and get a $50 bonus.
+- Open an account using this link and deposit at least $100 in your account to get a $50 bonus.